Pablo-Sa/setup-project-node-typescript/README.md

 # setup-project-node-typescript
-Project for demonstration advanced environment setup NodeJS
+Project for demonstration advanced environment setup NodeJS of RocketSeat